acestream/ace-network-docs/docs/traffic-payments/credit-trafic.md

     - `UserB` receives 0.03 XAC (minus system commission) - payment for 3 Gb traffic which was given on credit
     - `UserC` receives 0.07 XAC (minus system commission) - payment for 7 Gb traffic which was given on credit
-    - from `UserA` account writes off 0.1 XAT
+    - from `UserA` account writes off 0.1 XAB
     - UserA` credit limit `increased to 10240
 4. `UserA` receives 15 GB (15360 MB) of traffic from `UserD`.
-The XAT/XAC rate and the traffic cost are the same as in point 3. `UserA` has 0.1 XAT on the account and this is enough to pay for 10 GB traffic.
+The XAB/XAC rate and the traffic cost are the same as in point 3. `UserA` has 0.1 XAB on the account and this is enough to pay for 10 GB traffic.
 The remaining 5 GB of traffic `UserA` takes from` UserD` on credit:
     - `UserD` receives 0.1 XAC (minus system commission)
-    - from `UserA` account writes off 0.1 XAT
+    - from `UserA` account writes off 0.1 XAB
     - `UserA` credit limit decreased to 5120
     - `UserA` has owed `UserD` 5 Gb traffic